alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-You can now create a new `Person`{.code-voice} instance and assign it to one of these three variables:
+You can now create a new `Person` instance and assign it to one of these three variables: